Zohaib-Sathio/Marketlytics-OneQuery/README.md

 - ChromaDB
 - Google API (Drive, Gmail)
 - Slack SDK
-- FastAPI
+- FastAPI (to be used)
-- Streamlit (optional)
+- Streamlit
-- Gemini / OpenAI LLMs
+- Gemini

 ---